Chrislesnik/brrrr-pricing-engine/README.md

 }
 ```

-If you need additional UI fields included in the payload (e.g., Borrower Type, STR/Declining toggles), add them to the `buildPayload()` function used by the Pricing Engine page and they will be forwarded to all matching Program webhooks.
+All fields above are included in the payload when visible/applicable.
+Hidden/irrelevant fields for the current scenario are omitted.